Hermandad Lírica: Themes

-Carolina Coronado wrote a series entitled Cantos de Safo where she tried to reimagine the memory of the ancient Greek poet Sappho and put in play her desire for freedom and female culture.
+Carolina Coronado wrote a series entitled Cantos de Safo where she tried to reimagine the memory of the ancient Greek poet Sappho and put into play her desire for freedom and female culture.

 Two main themes were love and friendship, which materialize in poems of recognition in a cross between feelings and poetic rules.
 They borrowed the vocabulary and formulas of erotic poetry from their male colleagues, which helped them to express in their poems a spiritual sisterhood of mutual aid.
 Coronado was the center of this sisterhood, and she was the one who received the most literary dedications.
 Some of these poems are misleading because there is a lack of definition of the erotic object and the relationship between the lyrical voice and the recipient of the poem.
 A clear example is Dolores Cabrera and Heredia.

 Another theme that abounds in their writing is the theme of the painful fate of women, which ranges from the melancholy of Fenollosa to the exhortation of García Miranda in her poem A las españolas, published in 1851.

 The members of Hermandad Lírica also defended the value of the intelligence of women, reviled by their male colleagues.
 The poem by Cabrera and Heredia, El hastío, stands out.
 They were not demanding political rights, but women's access to print culture, intellectual activity and literary expression.